peachy-codes/videoless-essay/readme.md

     python3 -m videoless_essay.main --url FULL_YOUTUBE_URL --screencaps --html

 Running --html without --screencaps will still create the html page, just without the images embedded.

+You can set the --pdf flag to save a pdf with optional screencaps embedding

+    python3 -m videoless_essay.main --url FULL_YOUTUBE_URL --pdf

+**Note: this will force the --html flag**

+You can set the --all flag to enable all possible flags

+    python3 -m videoless_essay.main --url FULL_YOUTUBE_URL --all

 ## Future Work